Shaded Woodland in Brunswick West

 Design Elements

-a soft colour palette to complement the house and give the garden a calm, elegant feel
+Soft colour palette to complement the house and give the garden a calm, elegant feel

-foliage in many shades of green from silvery/smokey to dark
+Foliage in many shades of green from silvery/smokey to dark

-a variety of perennial flowering plants, providing year-long flowering interest
+Variety of perennial flowering plants, providing year-long flowering interest

-plant choices including Hellebores, Windflowers, Daphne, Hydrangeas, Bergenias, and vintage-style Bearded Irises
+Plant choices including Hellebores, Windflowers, Daphne, Hydrangeas, Bergenias, and vintage-style Bearded Irises

-a softly curved garden bed, edged with corten steel
+Softly curved garden bed, edged with corten steel

-a little picnic spot on the grassy area
+Little picnic spot on the grassy area

-creeping groundcovers planted around the stepping stones
+Creeping groundcovers planted around the stepping stones